Description and review of Tequila Museo Mayahuel, an upscale Mexican restaurant located in Downtown Sacramento.

 The venue also features Mexican art and is home to one of the few tequila museums (Tequila Museo) in the United States.
 As I entered the reception area the first thing I saw was a beautiful Dia de los Muertos display – very appropriate for the time of year.

 I had made advance reservations and was seated immediately.
 There was a reception going on in the back room so I opted to be seated a bit further back in the dining room.
-The friend I was meeting arrived shortly afterwards.
+My friend arrived shortly afterwards.

 I ordered a glass of white wine and my friend ordered Mayahuel’s signature cocktail – the asi sabe mexico (fresh watermelon, cucumber, lime and tequila with tajin chile on the rim).
 I was pleased with what I viewed as a generous pour of wine.
 My friend was disappointed with her drink – she said it tasted more like cucumber than anything else.
 Perhaps it is not the best time of year for watermelon.